Privacy Notice May 2018

 - Details of bank account.

-Authorised persons within the administration of the RSSG, process this information in order to communicate, promote and manage its activities, collect annual subscriptions and for general administration.
-For members that belong to a branch of the RSSG, authorised members of the branch administration also process information about their (and only their) members in order carry on similar actions at branch level.
-Without this ability the RSSG would not be able to function, we therefore claim to have a legitimate interest in processing the information.
+Authorised persons within the administration process our member’s data in order to communicate, promote and manage its activities, collect annual subscriptions and for general administration.
+For members that belong to a branch of the RSSG, authorised members of the branch administration also process data about their (and only their) members in order carry on similar actions at branch level.

 - Sensitive personal data (as defined in the General Data Protection Regulation) will not be collected or processed by the RSSG without the explicit written consent of the individual concerned.